TingleDinkle/sanity-orb/README.md

 # Sanity Orb

 A mesmerizing 3D visualization application that represents mental state through an interactive, animated orb.
 Watch as the orb's colors, particles, and effects dynamically change based on your "sanity level" - a metaphor for mental clarity and stability.
+This project was meant to be me pushing my boundaries of what I can make with the newest technologies in the frontend game.
+Hope you like it!

 ## Overview